ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/centos-nginx.md

 <a id="final-step" name="final-step"></a>
 ### 8. Final step

-The final step is to have fun with your newly created instance, which should be up and running to `http://localhost`.
+The final step is to have fun with your newly created instance, which should be up and running to `http://localhost` or the domain you have configured Faveo with.